 The 22nd of April has come to be known as Earth Day.
-In a time of such upheaval throughout the football world we wanted to make sure we could provide some hope to the fans.
-Clubs have seriously tarnished their relationships with the fans in the past few weeks, but at least they are doing their bit for the environment.
+Clubs have tarnished their relationships with the fans in the last few years.
+Be it due to the disastrous European Super League project, or rising ticket prices or greedy owners.
+However, there are some clubs that are doing their bit for the environment.
 Environmentally conscious clubs have taken upon themselves to make sure they are sustainable entities.

 Here is a list of the greenest football clubs in Europe, clubs that are showing that sustainability should not be an option but a compulsion for everyone-